Antony-Thornton/MS2---Memory-Game/README.md

 ### Introduction
 This version of the project is a redesign of the first.
 The first version of this site was focused mainly on BMW and promoting the brand.
 As my course has gone on I have decided to align this website with the brand of the later projects.
 Significant structural and format changes have happened but the driving javascript has been fixed based on feedback.

+The new website should be clearer and more straight forward for the user.
+It will present more information on "the Veggie Guy" brand, JavaScript and have a fun game for the user to play.

 <a name="strategy"></a>

 ## 1.1 Strategy